tonsky/tonsky.me/site/blog/centering/index.md

 Aligning a thing inside another thing sounds deceptively simple on paper, while in practice it can’t be further from it.

-Maybe in the era when pixels were huge and interfaces hand-crafted, we knew how to calculate distances from the edge and make them equal.
+Maybe in the era when pixels were huge and interfaces hand-crafted, we knew how to calculate distances from the edge and make robust UIs.
 It seems we can’t do it anymore.

 This is how our civilization falls.
 Not with a bang, but with poorly centered rectangles.